 - * One of our factories which will start its operations during 2020 is on track for the certification.

 Food defense practices

 Recent initiatives to strengthen our defense mechanisms against deliberate contamination include increasing our use of factory cameras and enhancing the way we manage chemical substances.
 These measures also help to detect and prevent any incidences of intentional contamination.

 Enhancing food quality

 Food quality control is an essential element of our daily operations.
 Along with quality improvement efforts on

 Our consumer complaints management system is compliant with ISO 10002, the international standard for customer satisfaction and complaints handling.
 To enhance the quality of our correspondence with consumers, we introduced a voice transcription system at our Consumer Call Center.
-This system transcribes and records correspondence with our consumers on behalf of our operators.
-As a result, our operators are able to focus more on communicating with our consumers and providing excellent customer service.
+This system transcribes and records correspondence with our consumers on behalf of our operators, enabling the operators to focus on providing excellent customer service.

-Furthermore, in order to ensure food safety, we have introduced a system that records information about our products at every stage of the process, from the raw materials and production right through to processing, distribution, and product sales.
+Furthermore, in order to ensure food safety, we have introduced a system that records information about our products at every stage of the process, from the raw materials and production to processing, distribution, and sales.
 This means we can retrace our product to any point, if necessary.

 Reducing our environmental impacts